SFYMMIK/QWFF/readme.md

 # QWFF

+# Update 1.1.1 could be the last update of QWFF, and please just keep that in mind.

 A CLI tool that fetches and saves HTML, CSS, JavaScript, and other assets from a given website URL.
 The program is implemented using a combination of C, Python, and Node.js.

 ## Overview